Digital-Forensics-Discord-Server/TheHitchhikersGuidetoDFIRExperiencesFromBeginnersandExperts/manuscript/chapter19.md

 ### Sample Scenario: Map the Storage Volumes

-Now that we have created our image, we need to determine the partitioning scheme, and which of those partitions are of interest to our investigation.
+Once we have created our image, we need to determine the partitioning scheme, and which of those partitions are of interest to our investigation.

 ```
 $ mmls image.raw